-The commission evaluated the proposed rules and performed analysis of whether the proposed rules constitute a taking under Texas Government Code, Chapter 2007.
-The specific purpose of the proposed rules is to adjust TRRP §350.76 methods and measures related to dioxins/furans and dioxin-like PCBs to align with current accepted science.
-The proposed rules would substantially advance this stated purpose by revising the soil PCLs and updating the TEFs related to these constituents.
+The commission evaluated the rulemaking adoption and performed analysis of whether the adopted rules constitute a taking under Texas Government Code, Chapter 2007.
+The specific purpose of the adopted rules is to adjust TRRP §350.76 methods and measures related to dioxins/furans and dioxin-like PCBs to align with current accepted science.
+The rulemaking adoption substantially advances this stated purpose by revising the soil PCLs and updating the TEFs related to these constituents.

-Promulgation and enforcement of these proposed rules would be neither a statutory nor a constitutional taking of private real property.
-Specifically, the subject proposed regulations do not affect a landowner's rights in private real property because this rulemaking does not burden (constitutionally); nor restrict or limit the owner's right to property and reduce its value by 25% or more beyond that which would otherwise exist in the absence of the regulations.
-In other words, the proposed rules will not burden private real property because they incorporate modifications to the current regulatory framework based on current science and data regarding dioxins/furans and dioxin-like PCBs.
+Promulgation and enforcement of this rulemaking adoption is neither a statutory nor a constitutional taking of private real property.
+Specifically, the subject adopted regulations do not affect a landowner's rights in private real property because this rulemaking does not burden (constitutionally) nor restrict or limit the owner's right to property and reduce its value by 25% or more beyond that which would otherwise exist in the absence of the regulations.
+In other words, the rulemaking adoption does not burden private real property because it incorporates modifications to the current regulatory framework based on current science and data regarding dioxins/furans and dioxin-like PCBs.